Grace Bay Beach at Providenciales, Turks and Caicos. The beautiful Grace Bay Beach on Providenciales.

 Best Beach Grace Bay Beach

 The Turks and Caicos Islands (TCI) are located to the southeast of the Bahamas, and north of the Dominican Republic.
-Providenciales is found on the western edge of the Turks and Caicos island chain.
+Providenciales is the third largest island in the Turks and Caicos.
+It’s found on the western edge of the Turks and Caicos island chain.
 The country welcomes direct flights from many eastern US cities.

 Providenciales is the most populated island in the Turks and Caicos Islands, which is a British Overseas Territory.